By the end of this section, you will be able to:

 - Derive an expression for the conservation of momentum.

 - Explain the principle of conservation of momentum as it relates to atomic and subatomic particles.

 Momentum is an important quantity because it is conserved.
 Yet it was not conserved in the examples in Impulse and Linear Momentum and Force, where large changes in momentum were produced by forces acting on the system of interest.
 Under what circumstances is momentum conserved?

 The answer to this question entails considering a sufficiently large system.
 It is always possible to find a larger system in which total momentum is constant, even if momentum changes for components of the system.
 If a football player runs into the goalpost in the end zone, there will be a force on him that causes him to bounce backward.
-However, the Earth also recoils —conserving momentum—because of the force applied to it through the goalpost.
+The backward momentum felt by an object or person exerting force on another object is often called a recoil.
+However, the Earth also recoils—conserving momentum—because of the force applied to it through the goalpost.
 Because Earth is many orders of magnitude more massive than the player, its recoil is immeasurably small and can be neglected in any practical sense, but it is real nevertheless.